 While the unconstrained accessibility analysis (Figure 5) demonstrates that non-car modes are promising in urban areas, as well as cycling in rural communities, Figure 6 demonstrates a more nuanced perspective.
 Though non-car modes may provide good unconstrained accessibility within Hamilton-Central (and some access in rural communities), they do not provide similar levels of spatial availability.
 Car-using populations capture more spatial availability, even in the centre of Hamilton-Central, than all other modes.
 Note the lower number of Q3 and Q4 values within and radiating outwards from Hamilton-Central for non-car modes in Figure 6 compared to Figure 5.
 Differences between the two measures follow a similar descriptive trend for both travel times.

 The proportion of spatial availability allocated to a mode-using population can also be directly compared.
 This sheds light on what mode, and in what region, a mode-using population captures more than its equal share of spatial availability.
 Overall, 97% of the spatial availability is taken by 30-minute motorists that represent only 87% of the population; they have disproportionately more availability than their population’s presence in the city.
-They capture this availability from non-car mode using populations that exists in high proportions by with lower spatial availability (i.e., 30-minute transit users are 7% but take 2%, 30-minute cyclist are 2% but represent 0.3%, and 30-minute walkers are 4% but are allocated 0.3%) .
+They capture this availability from non-car mode using populations that exist in high proportions by with lower spatial availability (i.e., 30-minute transit users are 7% but take 2%, 30-minute cyclist are 2% but represent 0.3%, and 30-minute walkers are 4% but are allocated 0.3%) .

 The key interpretation from Figure 6 is that if certain modes capture an exceptional proportion of availability, than the availability left for other modes is lower overall.
 This does not necessarily have to align with the unconstrained accessibility that mode offers.
 As noted, non-car modes have the potential to offer higher unconstrained access (within Hamilton-Central) in Figure 5.
 But as it exists (assuming modal commute shares), the majority of spatial availability to care destinations can still be captured by motorists even in DAs where car mode share is under 50% (such as Hamilton-Central, see proportions in Figure 4) .